Decawave/uwb-apps/apps/twr_aloha/README.md

 $
 ```

-2. On 1st dwm1001-dev board build the TDMA node applications for the DWM1001 module.
+2. On 1st dwm1001-dev board build the node application for the DWM1001 module.

 ```no-highlight